RIPE-NCC/ripe-database-documentation/docs/04.RPSL-Object-Types/02-Descriptions-of-Primary-Objects.md

 The different types of data can be recognised by the “status:” and “mnt-lower:” attribute values.
 The root object and all the placeholder objects will have a status ‘ALLOCATED UNSPECIFIED'.
 But some of the member allocations may also have this status.
 If it has this status and has a RIPE NCC **mntner** as the “mnt-lower:”, then it is an administrative block.
 All the legacy objects will have the status ‘LEGACY'.

 The RIPE NCC has directly issued address space to its members and End Users from the placeholder administrative objects.
 Again, these are recognised by the “status:” and “mnt-lower:” attribute values.
 Most allocations to members have a status ‘ALLOCATED PA'.
 But a few will also have the status ‘ALLOCATED UNSPECIFIED'.
 They will all have the members **mntner** as “mnt-lower:”.
 The assignments made by the RIPE NCC will have a status ‘ASSIGNED PI' or ‘ASSIGNED ANYCAST'.
+An allocation can also contain a single assignment with the same prefix length as the allocation, this combined object has the status 'ALLOCATED-ASSIGNED PA'.

 Within the hierarchy, these allocations and assignments made from the administrative blocks are on the same level.
 They all have the placeholder objects as their parent.
 All of these allocations and assignments are required to have a reference to an **organisation** object.
 Although the “org:” attribute is syntactically optional in an **inetnum** object, this requirement is set by software business rules.